 The persons listed in the following table have been nominated by the Board for election as directors to serve until the next Annual Meeting of Stockholders or until their respective successors are duly elected and qualified.
 All nominees currently serve as directors.
 Management has no reason to believe that any of the nominees will be unavailable for election.
 In the event a nominee is unable to serve on the Board, or will not serve for good cause, the proxy holders will have discretionary authority for the election of any person to the office of such nominee.
 Alternatively, the Board may elect to reduce the size of the Board.
+Michael A. Conway and Maritza G. Montiel joined the Board in 2015 and are standing for election for the first time.
+Mr. Conway and Ms. Montiel were identified as potential directors by a third party search firm.

 The following table shows the names and ages of all nominees, the principal occupation and business experience of each nominee during the last five years, the year in which each nominee was first elected to the Board, and, as of the Record Date, the amount of McCormick stock beneficially owned by each nominee, and the directors and executive officers of McCormick as a group, and the nature of such ownership.
-Except as shown in the table or footnotes, no nominee or executive officer owns more than 1% of either class of McCormick common stock.
+Except as shown in the table or footnotes, no nominee or executive officer beneficially owns more than 1% of either class of McCormick common stock.